 “No,” Rose said.
 “I’m heading out for a bit.
-Maybe I can get a job at Wal-Mart greeting customers.
-I’ll be able to pay for Da’Quarius’ education if I don’t get stabbed to death by a shoplifter.”
+Maybe I can get a job at Star-Mart, greeting customers.
+I’ll be able to pay for Da’Quarius’s education if I don’t get stabbed to death by a shoplifter.”

-Rose grabbed her purse and walked towards the front door.
+Rose grabbed her purse and walked toward the front door.
 “Just so you know,” she said as she opened the door.
-“Da’Quarius got in the fight after the kid insulted me and you.”
+“Da’Quarius got in the fight after the kid insulted us.”
 She left the house slamming the door behind her.

-Seconds after Rose left the house, Paulie came in.
+Seconds after Rose left the house, Paulie entered.

 “Whoa,” Paulie said.
 “What’s with Rose?
-You guys have a fight?”
+You guys have a fight or something?”

-“Stay out of it,” Helen said turning the TV on.
+“Stay the hell out of it,” Helen said turning on the TV.

-“You know I can’t,” Paulie said turning the TV off.
+“You know I can’t,” Paulie said, turning off the TV.
 “I can’t sit back and watch my big sis fighting with her wife and not try and stick my nose in it.
 You guys never fight.
 Tell me what’s going on!”

 “It’s Da’Quarius,” Helen said with a long sigh.
 “He nearly got expelled for beating the shit out some snotty little fuck that deserved it.”